2022 Dundee City Council election: Previous election

+Electoral system

+The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 29 councillors being elected.
+Each ward elected either 3 or 4 members, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 After the 2017 election, there were several changes to the composition of the council.
 Most were changes to the political affiliation of councillors including North East councillor Gregor Murray who resigned from the SNP in May 2019 after accusing the party of being transphobic and Lochee councillor Alan Ross who first left the SNP to become an independent before defecting to Alba in February 2022.
-A single by-election was held during the 2017-22 term which resulted in an SNP gain from Labour.
+A single by-election was held during the 2017–22 term which resulted in an SNP gain from Labour.